-We see the end result as being a combination of principles, protocols, guidance, and potentially digital tools to enable everyone to easily understand what's appropriate, what's not, and how to do things safely when personal information has a role to play.
+We are developing a policy that we see as being a combination of principles, protocols, guidance, and potentially digital tools to enable everyone to easily understand what's appropriate, what's not, and how to do things safely when personal information has a role to play.
 We are calling this the Data Protection and Use Policy.
-The policy will not change the law.
+It’s important to know that this policy will not change the law.

 The Policy must provide practical and easy to understand guidance on how the social sector can:

 We have recently engaged with a range of service users (for example, users of youth, housing and mental health services among others), and non-governmental organisations (NGOs) and government agencies that provide social services to get their input on the development of the Data Protection and Use Policy.

 Our engagement ran from late May until early September.
 Through this engagement, we heard people’s views on what is needed to be included in this policy, including suggestions for ‘rules, tools and guides’.

 What we learned through this engagement is helping us build a better understanding of what the social sector and wider public believe is needed to adopt and implement a new investing for social wellbeing approach.

 The first phase of engagement will result in a draft policy that informs, clarifies and guides whether, when, how and why personal information is collected, used and shared for social service delivery.

 Following the development of a draft Data Protection & Use Policy, including ‘rules, tools and guides,’ being presented to Cabinet in March 2019 we will conduct a second phase of engagement.